Menu

 What is Photometric Analysis?

-A photometric lighting analysis helps understand how the light from the fixture surrounds the area of coverage.
-It’s a popular hack used by light designers to visualize what the space will look like after fixtures have been installed.
+A photometric lighting plan analysis helps understand how the light from the fixture surrounds the area of coverage.
+Photometric studies generate detailed photometric reports that summarize key data points, such as average fc and the least bright point in the space, providing essential information for evaluating lighting uniformity and effectiveness.
+It’s a popular hack used by lighting designers to visualize what the space will look like after fixtures have been installed.

 What is a Lighting Layout Calculator?